Doresimon/my-ref/digital signature/bls.md

 2. compute hi = H(Mi) for 1 ≤ i ≤ k = |U|, and accept if e(σ; g2) = MulAll(e(hi; vi)) holds.

 `e(σ; g2)` == `MulAll(e(hi; vi))`

+## Application

+### Verifiably Encrypted Signatures

+"
+Next, we show an application of aggregate signatures to `verifiably encrypted signatures`.
+Verifiably encrypted signatures are used in applications such as `online contract signing`.
+Suppose Alice wants to show Bob that she has signed a message, but does not want Bob to possess her signature of that message.
+(Alice will give her signature to Bob only when a certain event has occurred, e.g., Bob has given Alice his signature on the same message.)
+Alice can achieve this by encrypting her signature using the public key of a trusted third party, and sending this to Bob along with a proof that she has given him a valid encryption of her signature.
+Bob can verify that Alice has signed the message, but cannot deduce any information about her signature.
+Later in the protocol, if Alice is unable or unwilling to reveal her signature, Bob can ask the third party to reveal Alice’s signature.
+"

+### Verifiably Encrypted Signatures via Aggregation